News and Site Updates Archive 14

 until 1752.)
 People began to make fun of those who hadn't yet heard that New Year's Day had moved - sending them on "fool's errands" or trying to trick them

 into believing something else that was false.
-I guess that worked - only the Internal Revenue Department in New Zealand still believes the year ends
+I guess that worked - only the Internal Revenue Department in New Zealand still believes the year ends on 31

 Interested in light-transmitting concrete blocks?
 An